kooldawgstar/Owl/README.md

 # Owl
-Owl is a quick and easy CSS broilerplate for mobile-friendly websites
+Owl is a quick and easy CSS framework for mobile-friendly websites

 ## Getting started